-Elizabeth Smart’s Incredible Story: From Kidnapped Teen to Survivor and Married Mom
+Elizabeth Smart's Incredible Story: From Kidnapped Teen to Survivor and Married Mom

-Elizabeth Smart is pregnant with her second child with husband Matthew Gilmour, PEOPLE confirms.
+The woman who helped kidnap Elizabeth Smart from her bedroom 16 years ago, when Smart was a teenager, is set to be released from prison next week, PEOPLE confirms.

-With news that she is expecting a son this spring, the 29-year-old’s life as an abduction survivor, author, philanthropist and motivational speaker is back in the headlines.
+The news — which Smart called “incomprehensible” — has put the 30-year-old’s life as an abduction survivor turned author, philanthropist, motivational speaker and victims’ rights advocate is back in the headlines.

 Smart was just 14 years old when she was taken from her Salt Lake City bedroom in 2002 and held for nine months, before being rescued.
 Now, she speaks out about her experiences on behalf of others, using her harrowing time spent in captivity to advocate for good.

-Note: Editor’s note: This article was originally published on Feb.
-3, 2017, and has been updated.